-On March 1, 2021, GEO made its annual grants of performance-based restricted stock to our named executive officers that vest, if earned, on March 15, 2024 using the same performance criteria as the grants made in 2020.
+On March 1, 2022, GEO made its annual grants of performance-based restricted stock to our named executive officers, other than Dr. Zoley, that vest, if earned, on March 15, 2025 using the same performance criteria as the grants made in 2021.